 Implementing compound exercise into your active lifestyle is perfect for ideal health and performance, yet in precisely what order?

-...Well, the answer is both.
+Well, the answer just may be both.

-Before running, yoga causes the muscles to warm up and prepare you for your run, without getting fatigued.
-This is a great way to prevent injury.
-However, yoga for stretching purposes is best done after a run.
+Before running, yoga causes the muscles to warm up and prepare for your run, without getting fatigued.
+Somewhat similar to what stretching would do.
+This is a great way to prevent injury, simply because it can help loosen tight spots, elongating the muscle slowly.

 Standing March Hold